Exploramo - Hotel SEO Fundamentals: Ranking Higher in Local Search Results

 Let's start with a sobering truth: when someone Googles "hotels in Noosa," Booking.com and Expedia aren't just competing with you - they're absolutely demolishing you in search rankings.
 They've got million-dollar SEO budgets, teams of specialists, and domain authority that could make Google itself jealous.
 So why even bother with SEO?

-Because here's the beautiful secret: you don't need to beat them at everything.
+But the good news?
+You don't need to beat them at everything.
 You just need to win at the searches that matter most to your property.
-And lucky for you, those mega-OTAs can't compete with your secret weapon – being an actual local business with deep, authentic knowledge of your area.
+And those mega-OTAs can't compete with your greatest advantage - being an actual local business with deep, authentic knowledge of your area.

-"Hotels near me" searches have exploded by 500% in the past three years.
-These aren't just any searches – they're high-intent, ready-to-book, credit-card-in-hand searches.
+"Near me" searches keep rising and they're not casual browsing - they're high-intent, ready-to-book, credit-card-in-hand searches.
 And guess what?
 Google prioritises actual local businesses for these queries, not international booking platforms.

-But here's where most hotels fumble the ball: they haven't claimed or optimised their Google Business Profile (formerly Google My Business).
+But this is where most hotels drop the opportunity: they haven't claimed or optimised their Google Business Profile (formerly Google My Business).
 It's free, it takes 30 minutes, and it's more powerful than anything else you'll do this year for SEO.
-Yet 35% of hotels either haven't claimed their listing or have incomplete profiles.
+Yet many hotels either haven't claimed their listing or have incomplete profiles.
 That's like leaving money on the nightstand.
-(Don't worry – if you work with us, we handle this as part of our standard setup.
-It's too important to leave to chance.)

 Think of your Google Business Profile as your free billboard on the search results highway.
 When properly optimised, it appears in the "map pack" - those three blessed businesses that show up with the map at the top of local searches.
 That's prime real estate that even Booking.com can't buy.